Note: This is an updated version of my yearly post on National Family History Day.

 - Elderly family members with chronic health problems, or those with terminal illnesses, may even desire a home DNR (Do Not Resuscitate) Order.

-A few minutes spent this holiday weekend putting together medical histories could spare you and your family a great deal of anguish down the road.
+While admittedly, not the cheeriest topic of conversation in the world, a few minutes spent during this Thanksgiving holiday putting together medical histories could spare you and your family a great deal of anguish down the road.